Belle Delphine: Transition to OnlyFans and pornographic content

 In June 2020, Delphine returned to social media with a YouTube music video parodying the song "Gooba" by American rapper 6ix9ine.
 The video also promoted her newly launched Instagram, TikTok, and OnlyFans accounts.
 She was later banned from TikTok.
 The Spectator and Business Insider reported that her OnlyFans account draws in over $1.2 million (£1 million) per month.
+She uploaded "eat my ass", another music video in July, which also served as an announcement for "gamer girl"-branded condoms.
 In September, Delphine uploaded a music video for Doll.ia's "Plushie Gun" song, which featured her twerking, licking a razor blade, and playing with toy guns.

 On 20 November, Delphine's YouTube channel was terminated without warning "due to multiple or severe violations of YouTube's policy on nudity or sexual content".
 This termination occurred almost immediately after Delphine's "Plushie Gun" video was removed for violating the platform's sexual content guidelines.
 Prior to this, many of her videos had been age-restricted for their adult content.
 Her channel had around 1.8 million subscribers and 78 million video views prior to its termination.
 The termination drew criticism from both Delphine and her fans, who questioned if there was a double standard between mainstream celebrities and independent content creators like Delphine.
 Her channel was shortly reinstated with YouTube attributing the termination to "a mistake by the review team".
 Around this time, Delphine started posting adult and explicit content on her Twitter account.
 Her erotic posing was often accompanied by gaming paraphernalia.
+She announced her venture into pornographic content through a music video on YouTube; titled "I'm Doing Porn", it featured her "[gyrating] for faux TikTok videos, wield[ing] a fake Uzi submachine gun, and splash[ing] around half naked in a kiddie pool".
 On 25 December, she uploaded her first homemade hardcore porn to her OnlyFans account.

 In January 2021, Delphine posted images of a staged-kidnapping fantasy shoot on Twitter, which led to several users accusing her of promoting rape.
 Delphine defended her post, stating "there is nothing wrong with enjoying power-play and BDSM where both people are consensual".
 She took another hiatus from the Internet in 2021, sharing on Twitter that she "vowed never to do porn again," wanting instead to live in a cottage and travel.
 However, in April 2022, she resumed making online content.
 During a 2024 interview with Louis Theroux, Delphine once again expressed a desire to "disappear" from the internet, stating she is not interested in fame and once "it's run its course, I'll just leave it".